How to indiecon

 Save your free visitor's pass!
 Due to Covid regulations, you have to register for a free ticket.
 Right this way, please.

 We are still living in pandemic times – please be aware.
-Bring a face mask.
+You’ll need a negative corona test or certificate of vaccination or convalescence and your personalized ticket to enter.
+Bring a medical mask, we strongly recommend FFP2.
 Keep a safe distance.
 Stay at home if you feel ill.
 Please, check out our safety concept below for all the measures we will take to make Indiecon as safe as possible.
 Check out further details down this road.

 Fair (Oberhafen, Hamburg)